 When a business has a merchant account, it essentially acts as a temporary holder for settled credit or debit card transacted funds.
 The issuing bank (a.k.a. the cardholder’s bank) sends the funds directly following the transaction to the merchant account, which then deposits the funds into your business account of choice.

 That’s right.
 Your merchant account is not your primary business account nor can you merge these.
 Before you even try to apply for a merchant account, you’ll need to have a normal business account set up.
 We’ll cover what else you need a little later on.

 Merchant accounts act as sort of mutually agreed upon bay where transactions are held and proper fees are taken by each respective party (issuing bank, MSP, etc.).
-This reduces risk for all parties involved and allows for more sophisticated integrations between parties.
+This reduces the risk for all parties involved and allows for more sophisticated integrations between parties.

-These funds’ transfers typically occur on a schedule of your choice (weekly, every other week, etc.), and their durations vary provider to provider.
+These funds’ transfers typically occur on a schedule of your choice (weekly, every other week, etc.), and their durations vary from provider to provider.

 While the process for getting a merchant account is somewhat rigorous, it’s fairly easy to accomplish with proper preparation and due diligence.